waterjugs/SYN-AUTO-SEEDING-SCRIPT/README.md

   - 2560 x 1080
   - 3440 x 1440
   - 5120 x 2160
 - If you do not have one of these resolutions you will have this error box appear.
+You can however change your desktop resolution to one that is support and change your

 ![first](https://github.com/waterjugs/SYN-AUTO-SEEDING-SCRIPT/blob/screenshots/Game%20Resolution%20Error.png)